How I Coped With a Broken Kneecap

 I definitely needed the brace to help me start to walk again and still use it now for additional support when I'm driving or standing for a long time.
 I don't use the hinges anymore, and have removed them completely.
 It is possibly time for me to downgrade to a smaller support now, but I have worn it at least once a day for the last ten months now, so it has definitely been worth the money and I would recommend it to anyone considering getting a knee brace to help them through their patella fracture recovery.

 "Better a broken bone than a broken spirit."— Lady Marjory Allen of Hurtwood

 Gel Ice Packs Were Essential After Therapy Relief

-I have the gel packs shown below.
+I am using the through my healing process.
 I got them back in January, just before I started my physio and they are still going strong.
 They come with a thin white pouch to place over them to save the cold from hurting your skin and they are flexible, even when frozen.
 I tend to leave mine in the fridge.
 That way they are always chilled when I need them.
+Uni-Patch Versa Pacs

 Some Gentle Physio Knee Exercises

 When my splint was removed after six weeks, my quads were totally wasted (atrophied) and my range of movement (ROM) in my joint was barely 20 degrees.

 It took many weeks of gentle exercises, three or four times a day, to get them to wake up again.
 If you are going through this, don't be disheartened if all your hard work seems to be going nowhere.
 One day, your muscles WILL twitch, your leg WILL raise up in a straight lift and your knee WILL begin to bend again!
 Be patient, be determined, and you will get there.